rubyonjets/jets/docs/_docs/jets-turbines.md

 title: Jets Turbines
 ---

 A `Jets::Turbine` provides hooks to extend Jets and or modify the initialization process.
-This is inspired from Railities.
+This is inspired from Railties.

 The interface is currently being developed and will be refined.
 Here's a table of the currently supported methods: